-The parties agree that if there are alternative placement opportunities available and placement is not accomplished within two (2) weeks of the layoff notice, the UNION may appeal the matter to a person designated by the County Administrator for expediting.
-If placement is not accomplished within 3 weeks of the layoff notice, and if there is an alternative placement opportunity available, the employee will be compensated at the rate of the available position subject to offset by any EMPLOYER derived earnings (i.e., temporary or intermittent wages, or Reemployment Insurance).
+The parties agree that if there are alternative placement opportunities available and placement is not accomplished within two (2) weeks of the layoff notice, the UNION may appeal the matter to the County Ombudsperson.
+If placement is not accomplished within 3 weeks of the layoff notice, and if there is an alternative placement opportunity available, the employee will be compensated at the rate of the available position subject to offset by any County derived earnings (i.e. temporary or intermittent wages, or Reemployment Insurance).